allyshoww/dotnet-with-k8s-jenkins/README.md

 # dotnet-with-k8s-jenkins
 This is a project to test Jenkins with .Net and Kubernetes.

+### Pre-Reqs